Wednesday, May 6, 2026

 Highly recommend for a beautiful Christian historical romance!

-*Content/Trigger Warnings: Animal Death, Mild Violence for the time period, death by gunshot, no language, nothing explicit in nature - romance shows marriage + mention of consummating the marriage but it was a biblical viewpoint of marriage in a beautiful way with no sexual acts described in detail.
+*Content/Trigger Warnings: Editing review to mention trigger warning for attempted sexual assault, - scene that depicts someone kisses the FMC against her will and chases after her, grabs her and she gets away with the MMC saving the day.
+Animal Death, Mild Violence for the time period, death by gunshot, no language, nothing explicit in nature - romance shows marriage + mention of consummating the marriage but it was a biblical viewpoint of marriage in a beautiful way with no sexual acts described in detail.

 Amazon: https://amzn.to/4cn1f7Q (On Kindle Unlimited as of 4/3)